 - salt to taste

-- Remove the sirloin steaks from the refrigerator for at least 30 minutes before cooking.
-Use a clean paper towel to pat each steak dry.
+- Remove the sirloin steaks from the refrigerator at least 30 minutes before cooking.
+Pat each steak dry with a clean paper towel.
+Season both sides generously with salt and pepper.

 - Heat a cast-iron skillet on medium-high heat and pour the olive oil.

-- Place the steaks and cook on each side for 2 minutes.
-Then, reduce the heat and cook for 2-3 more minutes on each side.
-The internal temperature for medium doneness is 145F.
+- Sear the steaks for 2 minutes on each side, then reduce the heat to medium and continue cooking for 2-3 more minutes per side until the internal temperature reaches 145°F for medium doneness.

-- Make the garlic butter: In a bowl, combine softened butter, minced garlic, parsley, thyme, salt, and pepper.
+- Make the garlic butter: In a bowl, combine softened butter, minced garlic, chopped parsley, thyme, black pepper, and salt.

 - Top each steak with a dollop of garlic butter, and remove from the heat.